Sarvesh993/Inheritance/README.md

 ## Output:
 ![](ee9.png)
 ## Result
-Thus C# program to print some messages using hierarchical inheritance is written and executed sucessfully
+Thus C# program to print some messages using hierarchical inheritance is written and executed sucessfully.